 An inventory and audit are the first steps to reduce clutter and improve the usability of content.
 It'll give you a snapshot of the quantity and quality of pages you have.
-Which will help you plan life cycles and prevent duplication.
+This helps you plan life cycles and prevent duplication.

 On this page

 Inventories help you manage content and identify missing or duplicate information.
-An inventory should list all the pages and related online assets you and your team manage.
+It should list all the pages and related online assets you and your team manage.
 It can also include information such as:

-- File name and type (PDF, XLSX etc.)
+- File names and types (PDF, XLSX etc.)

 - The type of record the file or page is

 - Key dates (publish, review, update, removal)

 They're usually a large table or set of tables built in Excel or Word that are regularly updated.
 It's helpful to list each page or asset in its own row, with important information in columns.
 This allows you to easily see everything you have and plan your next steps.
 Include a column identifying how often you'll review the content and then set reminders in your calendar.

 You can use our content inventory template or create your own.

 If you do not already have one, you should start one now.
 It will tell you how much of what you have and how the content works as a whole.
 Learn more about information architecture.